neonoatmeal/Coder-Everyday-Resource-Pack-/README.md

 Linux,Mac,Windows

-#Discord Come Join My Server If You Got Questions Or Just Chill And Talk About Tech
+# Dicord ??
+Come Join My Server

+If You Got Questions Or Just Chill And Talk About Tech

 https://discord.gg/ded3sz7